Olympics-Table Tennis-Dominant China take men's team gold | Sports-Games

 China's men took team gold on Friday, brushing Germany aside 3-0 in the final to put the seal on a dominant Olympic table tennis campaign.
 Up against the world's top three paddlers in Fan Zhendong, Ma Long and Xu Xin, the German team were always facing an uphill struggle, and China's Xu and Ma steamrollered their opponents 3-0 in the opening doubles match.

 Ma pumped his fist and let out a triumphant yell after winning the decisive game.
-"I felt responsibilities participating in a sport event like the Olympics, but I was able to concentrate on the matches with all my strength," he said after the match.
+"Everyone wants to get their best results at the Olympics, whether it's gold or for their dreams, for all the years that they have toiled," Ma said after the match.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)